Access GoWake SmartRide NE via the Mobility by Ecolane App:

 SmartRide NE trips can be booked via the Mobility by Ecolane mobile application.

 How many people will I share a ride with?

 Riders can share the van with up to nine (9) other passengers.

-What are the COVID-19 protocol for GoWake Smart Rides?
+What are the COVID-19 protocols for GoWake Smart Rides?

-- spraying and wiping door handles, all areas and surfaces throughout transit van multiple times a day with commercial disinfecting spray;
+- Spraying and wiping door handles, all areas and surfaces throughout transit van multiple times a day with commercial disinfecting spray; and

 Due to safety and space constraints, Passengers can bring up to 2 bags per person that they can safely carry.

 Wake County Health & Human Services operates its programs and services without regard to race, color and national origin in accordance with Title VI of the Civil Rights Act.
 Any person who believes he or she has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with Wake County Health & Human Services.